OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   default-log-format: "[%i] %t - (%f:%l) <%d> (%n) -- "

-The % followed by a character, has a special meaning.
-There are eight specified signs:
+The % followed by a character has a special meaning.
+There are thirteen specified signs:

 ::